bobai-ding/SENG2050/README.md

 2. [x] User login w/ verification
     - [x] Look into tomcat users

-3. [ ] Need to have userfeed back when interacting with stuff
+3. [ ] Need to have user feedback when interacting with stuff

 5. [x] Jsp still to make
     - [x] Knowledge base